Updated: Jun 26

 I don’t usually identify myself as being a single mom because I’ve been single so long and this family is more like a well oiled machine than the term “single mom” allows for.
-But really I wanted to use that to demonstrate that if I can do these things, anyone can.
-And by these things I mean take family adventures :-) I’m a true believer that in order to really enjoy my kids I almost have to get them out of my house!
+But really I wanted to use that "single" status to demonstrate that if I can do these things, anyone can.
+Did I mention I', a teacher?
+I am on a tight budget.
+And "by these" things I mean take family adventures :-) I’m a true believer that in order to really enjoy my kids I almost have to get them out of my house!
 On a typical day I am getting ready for work, they are getting ready for school, we are all hurrying and rushing, probably complaining and fussing at each other along the way.
 After school there are often sports, clubs, other commitments, hopefully yoga when I can actually get there, dinner if we all get lucky LOL and someone actually has to clean up the kitchen at the end of the night.
 On the weekends we typically have one day of commitments and a second day for hopefully relaxing.
 Although it doesn’t always play out that way!
 Especially as they get older and technology serves as a constant time consumer - it is harder than ever to make time for each other in a capacity for enjoyment.

 I have learned that the best way to actually have quality conversations and enjoy each other is to get out, and my favorite choice is into nature.
 We are surrounded.
 Fortunately we are 14 miles from the ocean.
 So the beach is an easy choice.
 It’s not always the best choice because in Florida, it can be brutally hot at times, and we are not trying to bake.
 We have some really nice parks locally too.
 But as the kids have grown, they’ve outgrown many of the places we’ve frequented.